- Win a Business Negotiation in 3 Simple Steps - May 15, 2022

 When I turned 18, I had the option to go straight to college or continue with equestrian jumping, an activity I had been passionate about for practically my entire life and one which I was sure I could turn into a career.
 Many people told me that it was in my best interest to go to school, but I knew deep down that school wasn’t for me at that moment.
 So I continued to ride and compete.

-After six years with the horses, I decided it was finally time to go back to school.
+After six years as an equestrian, I decided it was finally time to go back to school.
 While attending the University of Miami, I had the opportunity to open my own boutique fitness club.
 Again, I would never have imagined this scenario for myself, but it was the most amazing experience, and I loved every second of it.
 Managing and owning a health club was a great learning experience and I took so much away from it.

 So here I am, 10 years later, and now I’ve started a fashion technology company called LoveThatFit.
 The idea came as a result of experiences garnered from owning my past two businesses — from the struggles that both my clients and myself have had with online shopping.
 Until now.